 A Centre for Sexual Health, jointly administered by the University of Sydney and the University of New South Wales, was established at Sydney Hospital in 1992.

 The Hospital has a medical library of full teaching hospital standard and a medical staff common room but provides no accommodation.
-The campus is undergoing major refurbishment including construction of a new ward block.
-When completed, the Hospital Complex will have a total of 182 beds.
+The campus has undergone major refurbishment including construction of a patient services block.